 Topic: a branch in a map.
 Topics can be floating topics, callout topics, or regular topics that belong to the tree.
 There is always one central topic in every map, which provides the starting point for hierarchical access into the tree.
 Callout topics belong to the parent topic to which they are attached.
 Floating topics are effectively the callouts of the central topic, but belong to the document rather than the central topic.

+Mindjet for Windows API

 Topic Label: a text field that is used to name a topic, and is user-editable.
 The term “label” is also used internally when referencing the text description of a map marker.

 Topic Properties: from Mindjet 11 onwards, the new name for Custom Properties